Posted on

 Day 3*

-*The location of the depth sessions may change according to the weather and the amount of people taking the course.
+The location of the depth sessions may change according to the weather and the logistics.

-Includes: theory manuals, pool fees, AIDA certification, boat fees, transportation from La Paz.
+Includes: theory manuals, pool fees, AIDA certification, boat fees, transportation from La Paz, freediving retal gear.

 We hope to see you underwater!
 If you have any doubts please contact us at info@freefallacademy.net and we will be happy to assist you.